'Frozen' album reclaims top spot for fifth time on Billboard 200

 Two new entries cracked the top 10 of the Billboard 200 chart this week.
 Country artist Cole Swindell landed at No. 3 with his latest self-titled record, while rock group Issues came in at No. 9 with its self-titled album.

-Overall album sales for the week ending Feb.
-23 totaled 4.8 million units, Billboard said, down 12 percent from the comparable week in 2013.
-(Editing by Eric Kelsey and Jonathan Oatis)
+Overall album sales for the week ending February 23 totalled 4.8 million units, Billboard said, down 12 percent from the comparable week in 2013.